Shezirao/Imgur---MixPic/README.md

 Its a totally public project and everyone is invited to tweak the code and shar & build their own website using this template.

-We will be sharing more projects soon.......
+I'll be sharing more cool fun projects soon.......

 Have Fun !